Giskard-AI/giskard/python-client/docs/guides/installation_app/index.rst

    install_gcp/index
    install_azure/index

-The Giskard server is the app that you can install internally (locally or on your cloud instance) additionally to the [Giskard Python library](../installation_library/index.md).
-The Giskard server offers a bunch of features such as:
+The Giskard server is the app you can install internally (locally or on your cloud instance) in addition to the `Giskard Python library <../installation_library/index.md>`_.
+The Giskard server offers lot's of features such as:

-* Debugging your tests to diagnose issues
+* Debug your tests to diagnose issues with your model
-* Comparing models to decide which one to promote
+* Compare models to decide which one performs the best for your use case
-* Gathering all your internal tests of your team in the same place to work more efficiently
+* Gather all your teams internal tests in one place to work more efficiently
-* Sharing your results and collect business feedback from your team
+* Share test results with your team and collect business feedback if needed
-* Creating more domain-specific tests based on the debugging sessions
+* Create more domain-specific tests based on the debugging sessions

-It can be installed locally or on a external server (cloud instance or external server) if you want to leverage all the collaborative Giskard feature.
+It can be installed locally or on an external server (cloud instance or external server) if you want to leverage all the collaborative Giskard features.

 Requirements
 ^^^^^^^^^
-To install Giskard, you need a **Linux** or **macOS** machine or **WSL2 in Windows** with:
+To install Giskard you need a **Linux** or **macOS** machine, or **WSL2 in Windows** with:

 - Giskard uses 2 TCP ports: ``19000`` and ``40051``.
 If you don't use Giskard locally (installation in the cloud for instance), **make sure that these two ports are open** on the machine where Giskard is installed
 - ``docker`` (`download <https://docs.docker.com/engine/install/debian/>`_).
 For an easy installation of Docker you can execute: